mrm-codes/trader-trainer/README.md

 ## How to use
-1. Get informed about the Application on home and about page
+1. Get informed about the Application on home and about page:
 2. Register an account
     - When registering, fill all the required fields.
 For this version no real email is necessary!
     - You don't need to worry about your data, it is safe.
 If you have doubts you can use fake data.